 - The video will be displayed in the chosen location.

 Teachers or students can use the following method:

 - Go to the YouTube page for the relevant video.
-At the bottom-right of the video frame, click Share.
+Below the video frame, click Share.

 - Options for sharing will display.
 Click Embed.
-A popup box appears with some options below it.
+An embed code box displays, with some options below it.

 - If the standard embed size of 560 x 315 pixels is suitable for your course purposes then go to step 4 below.
-Otherwise, you can change the video size by entering your preferred width and height in the code as shown below.
-You can also change several settings such as the starting time under Embed options.
+Otherwise, click on Show more and at Video size, choose the other size options or select Custom size and enter preferred width and height.

-- Select all the code in the Embed Video box and Copy it.
+- Select all the code in the embed code box and Copy it.